yasnazariel/kiichain-docs/build-on-kiichain/developer-tools/deploy-a-smart-contract.md

 #### 1. Create an account

-Create an account in thrirdweb, create an API key [here](https://thirdweb.com/dashboard/settings/api-keys), and link your wallet.
+Create an account in thirdweb, create an API key [here](https://thirdweb.com/dashboard/settings/api-keys), and link your wallet.

-Storage the API key in a secure place.
+Store the API key in a secure place.

 #### 2. Create a project